Home » Genre » Mood & Tone » Page 2

 While ‘tone’ and ‘mood’ are often used similarly, in filmmaking the two are distinct.

-Okay, so ‘tone” is the filmmaker’s attitude toward the subject of the piece.
-The director’s use of camera angles, lighting, colour palette, and editing sets ‘tone.’
-Likewise, ‘tone’ can indeed influence ‘mood.’
+Simply put, ‘tone’ is the filmmaker’s attitude toward the subject of the story.
+It’s established through the director’s choices in camera angles, lighting, color palette, and editing.
+In turn, ‘tone’ can significantly influence the ‘mood’ of the piece.

-I know it may seem obvious to some, but screenplays and novels are two very different types of writing.
-A screenwriter can merely suggest tone and imply mood.
+While it might seem obvious to some, it’s important to remember that screenplays and novels are two very different forms of writing.
+A screenwriter can only suggest tone and subtly imply mood.

 What mood is not.